Subclavian artery and its branches

 This branch of the subclavian artery originates from the first part, and it is composed of four parts – cervical, vertebral, suboccipital and cranial.

-The cervical part of the vertebral artery arises from the first part of the subclavian artery and ascends in the pyramidal space formed between the scalene and longus muscles.
-At the apex of the space, the artery passes deeply to course through the foramina of the transverse processes of cranial vertebrae C1-C6.
-This is the vertebral part of the vertebral artery.
+- Vertebral: It passes deeply to course through the foramina of the transverse processes of cranial vertebrae C1-C6.
 Occasionally, the vertebral artery may enter a transverse foramen superior to the 6th cervical vertebra.

-The suboccipital part of the vertebral artery courses in a groove on the posterior arch of the atlas before it enters the cranial cavity through the foramen magnum.
-The cranial part of the vertebral artery supplies branches to the medulla and spinal cord, parts of the cerebellum, and the dura of the posterior cranial fossa.
+- Cranial: It supplies branches to the medulla, spinal cord, parts of the cerebellum, and the dura of the posterior cranial fossa.
 At the caudal border of the pons of the brainstem, the vertebral arteries anastomose to form the basilar artery, which participates in the formation of the the Circle of Willis, a loop of cerebral vessels.